-I’m Marie, a French Canadian living in Spain, for 10 years now, with my German husband and my 15 years old Cocker.
-It's a bit confusing for some… that globalisation love… Anyway, I am a self proclaimed “FoodOlic” because I find really challenging spending a few days without creating something new in the kitchen or discovering new flavors, techniques or anything related to food.
-It's really a kind of illness.
-That’s why I call myself the french pronunciation of "Foodaholic” which result into “FoodOlic".
-Just like any French”ies", our h‘s are too difficult to pronounce in english, so we ratter simply speak it louder.
-That’s why I’ve used a capital letter “O” and cut the … too difficult to say "h" for my blog's name.
-A french touch… so one thing explained… a few more to go.
+I’m Marie, a French Canadian living abroad in Spain, for 10 years now, with my German husband and my 15 years old Cocker.
+I am a self proclaimed “FoodOlic” because I find really challenging spending a few days without creating something new in the kitchen or discovering new flavors, techniques, ingredients, anything related to food.
+That’s why I call myself a “Foodaholic” which result into “FoodOlic” when your mother tongue is French.
+Like most French”ies”, the airy h‘s are too difficult to pronounce in english, so we ratter simply pronounce it louder.
+That’s why I’ve used a capital letter “O” and cut the “h“.
+Result The FoodOlic said with a slight Frenchy accent.

-I’ve lived in Peru, Colombia and now in Spain and travelled here and there.
-In each places, I’ve learned a tremendous amount about their respective cuisines and new techniques, ingredients, traditions, etc. Since I’ve moved to Barcelona my love for food grew even more so I’ve decided to take a year of cooking training course in the Hofmann’s culinary school.
+As a young adult, I’ve lived in Peru, Colombia and now in Spain and travelled here and there.
+In each places, I’ve learned a tremendous amount about their respective cuisines and new techniques, ingredients, traditions, etc. Since I’ve moved to Barcelona my love for food grew exponentially, so I’ve decided to take a year of basic cooking training course in the Hofmann’s culinary school.
 I’ve learned a great deal there from basic mother sauces passing by traditional Spanish/Mediterranean cuisine and even a bit of sushi making.

-This blog is for people, like me, who want to discover creative recipes.
-I do make occasional “traditional” dishes but most of them are inspired by them or a merged or simply brand new, although always with a healthy touch!
-Bringing along the flavors and techniques I've came across going around the globe.
-You’ll also find some of those recipes and places I’ve encounter on the way in the Delicious Destinations section.
+This blog is for people, like me, who wants to discover new flavors make a change from the same old recipes and upgrade to something creative and healthy.
+I do make occasional “traditional” dishes but most of them are inspirations.
+You’ll also find some dishes I’ve discovered along the way in the Delicious Destinations section above.